 Prior experiences with the customer can also supply you with a wealth of information.
 Most field service management software solutions allow the tech to enter detailed notes about work performed.
-For example, historical documentation can shed light on access points at the site, intricacies in the equipment, and customer preferences.
-This can be helpful for you to review prior to scheduling or dispatching a tech the next time the customer calls.
+For example, historical documentation can shed light on on-site access points, equipment intricacies, and customer preferences.
+This can be helpful for you to review before scheduling or dispatching a tech the next time the customer calls.
 Just how significant can that preparation be?
-Nearly 60% of customers say tailored engagement based on past experiences is very important to winning their business.
+Nearly 60% of customers say tailored engagement based on past experiences is crucial to winning their business.

 One of the more frequent complaints customers have with some companies is the lack of personal touch.
 Simply put, they want you to treat them like a person, not a number.
 And you should be extending that courtesy throughout the field service scheduling process.
-It may be a good idea to take the time to confirm the appointment with a follow-up call prior to the visit.
+It may be a good idea to take the time to confirm the appointment with a follow-up call before the visit.
 Fortunately for you, field service scheduling software can make this easy for your organization through automated alerts.
-You may also wish to take advantage of alerts that prompt follow-up calls to gauge customer satisfaction.
-Following up with customers can help identify errors in the CRM data as well as specific steps that the visiting tech could have taken to complete the job the first time.
+You may also wish to use alerts that prompt follow-up calls to gauge customer satisfaction.
+Following up with customers can help identify errors in the CRM data and specific steps that the visiting tech could have taken to complete the job the first time.
 Together, these efforts can increase the overall first-time fix rate.

 On the day the job is taking place, your tech may want to call the customer while they’re en route.
-Not only is this a nice customer service gesture, but it confirms the customer is home and ready for your tech to arrive.
+This is a nice customer service gesture and confirms the customer is home and ready for your tech to arrive.
 If there’s a delay, the tech should make a phone call to inform the customer of the new expected arrival time.
-Over communicating is key when it comes to field service scheduling.
+Over-communicating is key when it comes to field service scheduling.

-First time fix rates have maxed out at 75% for more than a decade, and they remain stagnant for all but a handful of top-performing companies.
-In general, each failed first visit leads to 2.5 additional visits and 20 days mean time to repair.
-While many factors are involved, there’s no doubting the influence of field service scheduling on customer service.
+First-time fix rates have maxed out at 75% for more than a decade, and they remain stagnant for all but a handful of top-performing companies.
+Each failed first visit generally leads to 2.5 additional visits and 20 days’ mean time to repair.
+While many factors are involved, there’s no doubt that field service scheduling influences customer service.
 Automation may be a good idea for some organizations, but a sharpened focus on scheduling and dispatching should be a priority for all.
-Check out EnSight+ Field Service Management Software to see how our solution can bring the results you need.
+Check out EnSight+ Field Service Management Software to see how our solution can bring your desired results.